 Florida Executes Inmate As Report Cites 'Continuing Erosion' Of Death Penalty

-At 9:48 p.m. on Thursday evening, Jose Jimenez became the 25th person to be executed in the United States in 2018.
+At 9:48 p.m. on Thursday, Jose Jimenez became the 25th person to be executed in the United States in 2018.

 Jimenez was convicted of a 1992 murder; his execution had originally been scheduled for August, but the Supreme Court of Florida issued a stay that was later lifted.